beatlabs/patron/examples/README.md

 # Running the example

-The example consists of a service and it's client implementation.
+The example consists of a service and its client implementation.
 The service implementation uses the following components:

 - HTTP